SuperTails/wasmcraft2/README.md

   * Register allocation
 * No game modification required
   * Compatible with vanilla Java Edition Minecraft 1.16+ (tested on 1.19+)
+* Simulation and debugging tools for datapack developers

 ## Usage